Name: | Sven Geier |

 And in the end, we learn about the universe, the biggest thing there is, by looking at the smallest things that can be looked at.
 Measuring single particles and single photons.

-My educational history, list of publications and similar boring things can be found in my resume: (HTML / PostScript / PDF).
+can be found in my resume: (HTML / PostScript / PDF).
 Possibly out of date.